 Control of the Business in a CVA vs. Administration

-A company voluntary arrangement buys the time a company needs to restructure its affairs and put a viable plan for the future in place.
-This includes allowing the company to reduce the cash-flow burden by terminating employee and supplier contracts if required.
+A CVA can also be used to buy the time a company needs to restructure its affairs and develop a viable plan for the future.
+This may involve terminating employee and supplier contracts to reduce the cash-flow burden.

 Investigations into Directors’ Conduct

-Administrators must undertake an investigation into the conduct of directors in their management and running of the company.
+An administrator must investigate the conduct of directors in their management and running of the company.

 Tax Liabilities in CVA vs Administration

-When administration begins a new tax period is created, which means any tax losses cannot be brought forward to reduce future tax liabilities on gains.
+- Any tax losses cannot be carried forward to reduce future tax liabilities on gains.